EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex withdraw '["YOUR_ACCOUNT", "TO", {"contract":"eosio.token", "quantity":"1.0000 EOS"}, "memo"]' -p YOUR_ACCOUNT

-Open the EOS/PESO evotoken: - add liquidity to the pair pool, set the initial fee for the trading pair and the fee controller -
+Create the EOS/PESO evotoken.
+Set the initial liquidity, the initial fee for the trading pair and the fee controller.

     cleos push action evolutiondex inittoken '["YOUR_ACCOUNT", "4,EOSPESO", {"contract":"eosio.token", "quantity":"1.0000 EOS"}, {"contract":"pesocontract", "quantity":"1.0000 PESO"}, 10, "FEE_CONTROLLER"]' -p YOUR_ACCOUNT